 For children with autism, interventions typically focus on the child.
 But results of a new, long-term study indicate that an early intervention centering on helping parents communicate with their child reduces the […]

 Seizures don’t always look like what you’d imagine.

 If all you know about seizures and epilepsy comes from movies, chances are you picture a person shaking violently and foaming at the mouth after seeing too […]

 Today, approximately 3 million people in the United States are living with epilepsy, a condition that is characterized by two unprovoked seizures or one unprovoked seizure with the likelihood of more.
 While most […]

-Chuck Carmen wrote a new post, Group therapy helps autistic children to cope better with everyday life, on the site EpilepsyU 6 days, 2 hours ago
+Chuck Carmen wrote a new post, Folinic acid could help children with autism communicate better, on the site EpilepsyU 6 days, 2 hours ago

 Preliminary study also identifies specific biomarkers that can predict treatment response in children with autism and verbal communication problems.

 Prescription doses of folinic acid, which is a reduced form of […]

 Chuck Carmen wrote a new post, TSC Infants at Risk of Seizures to Be Treated with Sabril as Preventive Measure in Study, on the site EpilepsyU 6 days, 5 hours ago

 The University of Alabama at Birmingham (UAB) is leading a multi-site clinical trial, the first investigating the impact of the antiepileptic drug Sabril (vigabatrin) in preventing or delaying the onset of e […]